Pfc. Kenneth E. Schoeberle

 The Arisan Maru returned to Manila on October 20th.
 There, it joined a convoy.
 On October 21st, the convoy left Manila and entered the South China Sea.
 The Japanese refused to mark POW ships with red crosses to indicate they were carrying POWs.
 This made the ships targets for submarines.
 The POWs in the hold were so desperate that they prayed for the ship to be hit by torpedoes.

-According to the survivors of the Arisan Maru, on October 24, 1944, about 5:00 pm, POWs were on deck preparing the meal for those in the ship's two holds.
-The ship was near Shoonan, off the coast of China.
+According to the survivors of the Arisan Maru, on Tuesday, October 24, 1944, about 5:00 pm, POWs were on deck preparing the meal for those in the ship's two holds.
+The ship was in the Bashi Channel, off the coast of China.
 Suddenly, sirens and other alarms were heard.
 The men inside the holds knew this meant that American submarines had been spotted and began to chant for the submarines to sink the ship.

 The Japanese on deck began running around the ship.
 As the POWs watched, a torpedo passed the bow of the ship.
 Moments later, a second torpedo passed the ship's stern.
 There was a sudden jar and the ship stopped dead in the water.
 It had been hit by two torpedoes amidships in its third hold where there were no POWs.
 It is believed that the submarine that fired the torpedoes was the U.S.S Snook.